 - 4.1.
-The Executive Committee comprises Core Executive positions detailed below in sub-para 5-15. - 4.2.
+The Executive Committee comprises Core Executive positions as detailed in the Centre By-laws. - 4.2.
 Each Core Executive member will be provided with a Committee Shirt in Centre colours to readily identify them as committee members.
 The shirt should be worn at all Centre meetings and consideration should be given to wearing the shirt at other Special Meetings including State Events.